 You can also use a VBA code to format the zip code to 5 digits.
 Go through the steps below-

 - From the worksheet, select the zip code and press ALT+F11 to open the “Microsoft Visual Basic for Application” window.

 - In the new window click “Module” from the “Insert” option.

 - In the new module put the below code and press the “Run” icon-

 Option Explicit Sub Zip_code_5_digit() Dim wcell As Range For Each wcell In Selection wcell.Value = Left(wcell.Value, 5) Next End Sub

-In this article, I have tried to cover all the methods to format zip code to digits in Excel.
+In this article, I have tried to cover all the methods to format zip codes into digits in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the ExcelDemy team, are always responsive to your queries.
-Stay tuned and keep learning.